 Yes, life is hard and so is building a career, but you’ve got to lighten up perfectionists!
 Have some fun, leave your work at work, and stop letting worry and fear control your life.

 You only live once, so make sure that one life is filled with as much joy and peace as possible.

-Are you a perfectionist or have you ever suffered from impostor syndrome?
+Are you a diagnosed perfectionist (or maybe still undiagnosed) or have you ever suffered from impostor syndrome?